EpistasisLab/regens-analysis/README.md

 <img src="https://render.githubusercontent.com/render/math?math=E[y] = 5.75">

-The following files, formated as follows, must must exist in your working directory (you can name them as you please, which must be specified later.)
+The following files, formatted as displayed below, must must exist in your working directory.
+They can have any name, but their names must be input into the correct command line arguments.

 causal_SNP_IDs.txt contains specified SNP IDs from the input bim file ACB.bim seperated by newline characters